wildfly/quickstart/kitchensink-html5-mobile/README.md

 All you need to build this project is Java 6.0 (Java SDK 1.6) or better, Maven 3.0 or better.

-The application this project produces is designed to be run on JBoss AS 7+ or EAP 6+.
+The application this project produces is designed to be run on JBoss AS 7 or JBoss Enterprise Application Platform 6.

 An HTML5 compatible browser such as Chrome 14+, Safari 5+, Firefox 5+, or IE 9+ are
 required. and note that some behaviors will vary slightly (ex. validations) based on browser support,